wattsr1/LA-Collision-Analysis/README.md

 With the data processed the dataset was split into the training and testing set using the "SEVERE_INJURY" column as the target using the train_test_split method from SKlearn.
 The training set consisted of 75% of the data and the testing set was 25% of the total dataset with it the date stratified to balance the number of severe injury between the testing and training sets.
 To determine the best methodology to create a machine learning model to give insight into the severity of injuries as a result of collisions.
 As the number of severe and fatal injuries were much lower than the minor injuries the dataset was treated as an unbalanced model requiring resampling or ensemble methods to improve the predictability of the model.

+The initial analysis was focused on the vehicle and the factors contributing to the collision.
+This was targeted to determine factors linked to the vehicle that could be linked to the severity of the injuries incurred during the accident.

 #### Test Results Autos

 <table>